heroku/sf-functions-python/user-facing-messages.md

 Starting sf-functions-python v0.4.0 in single process mode.
 INFO:     Started server process [81724]
 INFO:     Waiting for application startup.
-ERROR:    RuntimeError: Unable to load function: '55' is not a valid Salesforce REST API version.
-Update 'salesforce-api-version' in project.toml to a version of form 'X.Y'.
+ERROR:    RuntimeError: Unable to load function: '55' isn't a valid Salesforce REST API version.
+Update the 'salesforce-api-version' key in project.toml to a version that uses the form 'X.Y', such as '56.0'.

 ERROR:    Application startup failed.
 Exiting.
 ```